dharshini1064/Propel22/README.md

 npm start
 ```

-### Option 2: Docker Deployment
+### Option 4: Docker Deployment

 ```bash
 # Build and run with Docker Compose
 docker-compose up -d
 ```

-### Option 3: Fly.io Deployment
+### Option 5: Fly.io Deployment

-This project is configured for easy deployment on Fly.io.
+This project is configured for deployment on Fly.io.
 Follow the instructions in [FLY_DEPLOYMENT.md](FLY_DEPLOYMENT.md) for detailed steps.

 ```bash
 # For Windows users